adrienmonks11/FootyData/README.md

 ## Description

 This project is aimed at providing football (soccer) data, including upcoming matches, top scorers, top assists, and league standings.
 Users can explore various leagues such as the Premier League, Bundesliga, Serie A, La Liga, and Ligue 1.
-Data stored in MySQL is updated daily by fetching information through the API-Football and football-data.org REST APIs.
+Data stored in MySQL is updated daily by the use of API-Football and football-data.org REST APIs.

 ## Contributors